About Youth Justice

 Our role in the youth justice system

-The Queensland Government is focused on keeping our communities safe by addressing the drivers of youth crime and better supporting young people on the transition to adulthood so they can avoid becoming entrenched in the criminal justice system.
-We also provide young people with alternative pathways that create better lives, brighter futures and give our children a great start.
+The Queensland Government is focused on keeping our communities safe by addressing the drivers of youth crime and better supporting youth on the transition to adulthood so they can avoid becoming entrenched in the criminal justice system.
+We also provide youths with alternative pathways that create better lives.

 Our programs and services aim to: